ChaofanChen/ORCSimulator/README.md

-# Two-phase Geothermal Source ORC Plant Simulator
+# Two-phase Geothermal Source ORC Power Plant Simulator

+The provided scripts implement a workflow for the parametric optimization of a two-phase geothermal source ORC power plant by applying different search algorithms to a TESPy model of an ORC cycle.
+Besides parameter influence analysis, both single and multivariate, optimization procedures are available.

 ## Installation and Usage